heymatthenry/heymatthenry.github.io/_posts/2015-01-03-New-Jekyll-Post-Templates-with-Keyboard-Maestro.markdown

 categories: workflows
 ---

-I've been a Keyboard Maestro user for a couple of years now, but haven't delved too deeply into building my own workflows.
+I've been a Keyboard Maestro user for a couple of years now, but haven't delved too deeply into building my own macros.
 The new blog seemed like a good opportunity to get my hands a little dirty.

 ## Requirements

-The basic functionality I need:
+I needed a basic macro that would:

 1. Ask me for a post title
 2. Create a new markdown file in the Jekyll directory (with a properly formatted file name).
 3. Populate it with basic YAML front-matter.

 ## The Workflow

+So here's what it actually does.
 First, prompt me for the post's title:

 ![Post title prompt]({{ site.baseurl }}/assets/jekyll-km-prompt.png)